costajob/app-servers/README.md

 Elixir performance are pretty solid but not stellar.
 As for Erlang it probably performs better on a multi-core server or/and on a distributed system.

 ### Snap
-[Snap](http://snapframework.com/) is a lightweight Web framework build on top of Haskell: other alternatives exist, i chosed Snap for its straightforward scaffolding.
+[Snap](http://snapframework.com/) is a lightweight Web framework build on top of Haskel.

 ##### Bootstrap
 ```